gjlander/back-end-prep/module09-express/04-zod-validation/lesson-plan.md

 ### Removing controller level validations

 - Since we are validating in our middleware, we can safely remove our basic validation checks from each controller, further simplifying our logic
+- Since we can be sure the body only has valid inputs, we can even skip destructuring, and just pass the body directly for `create`

 ```ts
 import type { RequestHandler } from 'express';